Liveaboard Diving in Cocos

 What To Expect On a Cocos Island Liveaboard

-Cocos Island liveaboards will take you some 550 kilometres from the Costa Rican Pacific coast, where divers will find nutrient rich waters filled with diverse marine life of all shapes and sizes, guaranteed to wow even the most experienced of underwater addicts.
+Cocos Island liveaboards will take you some 550 kilometres from the Costa Rican Pacific coast, where divers will find nutrient-rich waters filled with diverse marine life of all shapes and sizes, guaranteed to wow even the most experienced of underwater addicts.
 Cocos Island of Costa Rica represents some of the best diving opportunities in Central America, and considering this region includes the likes of Belize, Mexico and Honduras, that is certainly saying something.
 The combination of remoteness and protection afforded to it by the Costa Rican Government (it's been a marine reserve for nearly 20 years), means that the sites at Cocos Island are largely undisturbed which has allowed the ecosystem to thrive.
-All the usual tropical species are to be found here, along with large pelagics - but the main draw for many visitors are the sheer numbers of sharks, particularly Hammerheads, that can be seen year round.
-The only feasible way to get here is on a liveaboard dive trip, which tend to last for at least 10 days giving ample time to explore the stunning underwater landscape that exists in this unspoilt spot of the Pacific.
+All the usual tropical species are to be found here, along with large pelagics - but the main draw for many visitors is the sheer numbers of sharks, particularly Hammerheads, that can be seen year-round.
+The only feasible way to get here is on a liveaboard dive trip, which tends to last for at least 10 days giving ample time to explore the stunning underwater landscape that exists in this unspoilt spot of the Pacific.

 Cocos Island Underwater

-Having travelled for nearly 2 days on board, you'll be itching to get in the water to see what all the fuss is about!
+Having travelled for nearly 2 days aboard, you'll be itching to get in the water to see what all the fuss is about!
 Thankfully, there's no shortage of life in each of the individual sites at Cocos.
 The area is deservedly on many diver's bucket dive trip lists due to the large groups of Hammerhead Sharks that are consistently seen in many sites - numbers can regularly top 100!
 There's plenty of other shark species to be found here as well, including Silkys, Blacktips, Whitetips, and the infamous Tiger Shark.

 Manta and Eagle Rays are always seen, gliding effortlessly through the blue, as majestic as they are beautiful, offering some wonderful photo opportunities.
 Schools of fish such as Jacks can be viewed in vast numbers, and because the visibility commonly reaches 30 metres you can be sure that none of this action will go unnoticed.